-NATURAL RAW Materials Sourcing Standard

-Appendix A: Palm Oil
+NATURAL RAW MATERIALS SOURCING STANDARD Appendix A: Palm Oil

-RECKITT AND PALM OIL

-In order to produce large volumes of the palm oil derivatives a much larger volume of crude palm oil is required.
-This results in a complex supply chain within which multiple farms and plantations supply mills and ultimately the refineries that supply us.
-With this complexity and scale, the risks of human rights and environmental issues existing in these supply chains is high.
+RECKITT AND PALM OIL To produce large volumes of palm oil derivatives, a much larger volume of Crude Palm Oil (CPO) is required.
+These derivatives have a more complex supply chain than CPO oil made up of multiple farms, plantations, mills, and refineries that supply the initial crude palm oil that is then processed into derivatives.
+With this complexity and scale, the risks of human rights and environmental issues existing in these supply chains is higher.
 This requires appropriate due diligence.
-For this reason, additional criteria only applicable to palm oil supply chains are detailed below.

-We are committed to supporting international and national, jurisdictional, sectoral and multi-stakeholder efforts to halt further destruction of important landscapes and threats to protected, rare, threatened or endangered species as specified in the NDPE principles outlined in Section 1.0.1 and expect our Business Partners to be equally committed through adherence to the following criteria.
+Reckitt is committed to No Deforestation, No Peat, and No Exploitation (NDPE): Deforestation Conversion Free (DCF) fats blends by 2025, and palm derivatives by 2030.
+We deliver this in our supply chains through the implementation of this policy, and our palm oil programme.
+The planning for this, including target setting, is completed annually by the sustainability and procurement teams.
+Our approach applies to 100% of palm sourced directly; CPO and Palm Kernel Oil (PKO) included in our fats blends, soap noodles and palm derived surfactants volumes.
+Our palm oil programme, as pictured below comprises of a combination of direct supply chain activity, and supplier engagement.
+We align with the CGF definition of Deforestation Conversion Free (DCF) palm, which includes options such as certification and monitoring.
+To date Reckitt has focused on satellite monitoring and traceability exercises to verify DCF palm volumes and identify any non-compliances against our NDPE policy.
+Our programme also seeks to address palm oil challenges at an industry level.
+We are committed to supporting international and national, jurisdictional, sectoral and multi-stakeholder efforts to halt further destruction of important landscapes and threats to protected, rare, threatened or endangered species as specified in the NDPE principles outlined in Section 1.0.1 and expect our Business Partners to be equally committed through adherence to the criteria outlined in this document.
+Reckitt's sustainable sourcing approach for palm oil

-PALM OIL SPECIFIC CRITERIA

-PRINCIPLE 01: Understanding the origins of materials

-Transparency

-Public commitment on a 'forest positive' approach, as defined by the Consumer Goods Forum and to the No Deforestation, destruction of Peat lands or Exploitation (NDPE) principle in palm oil supply chains.

-Traceability

-1.1.3 A list of the fresh fruit bunch (FFB) processing mills supplying refineries in supply chains is made publicly available

-This should be updated at least annually, preferably quarterly.
+PALM OIL SPECIFIC CRITERIA PRINCIPLE 01: Understanding the origins of materials Transparency 1.0.1 Public commitment on a 'Forest Positive' Approach, as defined by the Consumer Goods Forum and to the NDPE principle in palm oil supply chains.
+Traceability 1.1.3 A list of the fresh fruit bunch (FFB) processing mills supplying refineries in supply chains is made publicly available This should be updated at least annually, preferably quarterly.

-1.1.4 Traceability to plantation (TTP) and smallholder farms

-Time-bound plans are in place to achieve this.
+1.1.4 Traceability to plantation (TTP) and smallholder farms Time-bound plans are in place to achieve this.